-New Mexico has just now passed Senate Bill 20 which allows it’s non-binary, transgender, and intersex residents to identify or not identify their genders on birth certificates.
+New Mexico passed the Senate Bill 20 which allows its non-binary, transgender, and intersex residents to identify or not identify their genders on birth certificates.

-On October 29th New Mexico passed the Vital Records Modernization Act that offers a gender-neutral gender designation for those who do not identify as strictly “female” or “male”.
+On October 29, 2019, New Mexico passed the Vital Records Modernization Act that offers a gender-neutral gender designation for those who do not identify as strictly “female” or “male”.
 An “X” option makes gender designation on the documents simple.
-The law makes NM the fourth state to offer a gender-neutral designation on its birth certificates.
-They are joining California, Washington State, Oregon, and New Jersey in an attempt to make all residents feel included and represented.
+The law makes New Mexico the fourth state to offer a gender-neutral designation on its birth certificates.
+They joined California, Washington State, Oregon, and New Jersey in an attempt to make all residents feel included and represented.

 Senator Candelaria spoke to members of the community recently with the kind words below.

 “For my transgender family and community, your state government sees you and recognizes today the equal right you have to the full protection of the law.
 Thank you for being authentically who you are—your courage strengthens our community.”